0x5a4/tutel/README.md

 ## What is this?
 `tutel` is built upon a simple principle: **One Todo-List per directory.**
 Why?
-Because you (propably) already have some kind of directory based organization, so there really is no need for your todo app to redo it.
+Because you (probably) already have some kind of directory based organization, so there really is no need for your todo app to redo it.
 Run it and `tutel` will either use the todo list(saved in a `.tutel.toml` file) from your current directory or search upwards until one is found.